Home Brewing Starter Kit

 - This hourglass shaped flask is made entirely of glass, helping it to not absorb odors or chemical residues.

-- This bundle includes a box of the Chemex Bonded White Circular Coffee Filters, 100 count.
-Other filters may be selected.
+- This bundle includes a box of the Chemex Bonded White Square Coffee Filters, 100 Count.

-- For more information, see our Chemex listings:
+- For more information, see our 6 Cup Chemex Glass Coffeemaker listing

 Hario Skerton Plus Hand Grinder: